MinaShahisavandi77/PGS_LDPred2_GenR/README.md

 str(multi_auto, max.level = 1)
 str(multi_auto[[1]], max.level = 1)
 ```
-Step 6: CHECK CONVERGENCE CHAINS + FILTER
+Step 6: Check Convergence and Filter
-Plot chains from multi.auto (check if they look good)
+Plot Chains from multi.auto: Verify if the chains converge properly and look good.
+Apply Filtering: Ensure only well-converged chains are retained for subsequent analyses.

 ```
 # Verify whether the chains “converged” by looking at the path of the chains
 library(ggplot2)